If our resources have blessed you, please share them.

 • Purple points to the One who would come as Messiah, the King of the Jews

-• Scarlet (red) points to the His blood atonement, paid for the sins of man.
+• Scarlet (red) points to His blood atonement for the sins of man.

 • White (fine linen) points to the Righteous One and the righteousness He gives to all who come to Him in faith.

-This was the gate, the entrance to the Tabernacle.
-It was a type of door in the fence that surrounded the Tabernacle.
-There was only one door through which anyone could enter into the court of the Tabernacle.
-Beyond the court, in the Holy Place, was gold furniture and beyond that was the Holy of Holies with the golden Ark and the presence of God.
-We know that Jesus is our Door, through Him we can enter into the presence of God.
+This gate was the one entrance into the court of the Tabernacle.
+Beyond it lay the Holy Place, with golden furnishings, and beyond that the Holy of Holies with the golden Ark and the very presence of God.
+In the same way, Jesus is our one Door.
+Through Him alone we enter God’s presence.

 <*}}}><